josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 Can you really rely on a single server?
 I've done it for the past few years, and I think you might be able to get away with it for a while, too.
 More often than not, it's GDPR, not traffic, that forces to deploy a second server.
 Therefore, make sure your setup can be easily reproduced.
-A Docker-based workflow will give you the flexibility to migrate to k8s when (and if) needed.
+A Docker-based workflow will give you the flexibility to migrate to k8s when —and if— needed.

 > Good architecture lets you defer decisions for as long as possible

-Should you deploy your app and all its services on a shared vCPU machine?
+Should you deploy your app and all its services on a single shared vCPU machine?
 Probably not.
 Still, I hope this demonstrates just how much you can accomplish with minimal resources.